 I have been asked a question by an elderly friend whom we organised a UltraStream for!
 He showed his doctor the brochure…..and the question was asked…

 The Alkalizing effect on stomach acid levels!”

 Firstly, Peter, we need to compare alkalinity and pH.

 Alkalinity is a measure of the amount of alkaline minerals in a liquid.
 A good example would be water with added calcium carbonate.

 pH is the measure of hydrogen ions in water.
 Hydrogen ions in water may be increased by alkaline minerals reacting with the water, but they may also be in water as a result of electrolysis (electronic water ionizer) or passing through magnesium (UltraStream).

 If we drink high Alkaline Water, the minerals in the water will continue to react with our body fluids in our body.
 They are known as ‘buffer’ minerals for this reason.

 High pH water, on the other hand, has high levels of molecular hydrogen but not necessarily high mineral content.
 Molecular hydrogen is actually acidic, but let’s not get caught on that, because from our research, the amount of H2 in water needed for a measurable therapeutic effect is less that one part per million.

-A further point is that your tap water almost certainly has calcium carbonate in it to balance out the acidifying effect of chlorine 0n your pipes.
-So if you are drinking tap water you are already drinking alkaline water!
+A further point is that your tap water almost certainly has calcium carbonate in it to balance out the acidifying effect of chlorine on your pipes.
+So if you are drinking tap water you are already drinking Alkaline Water!

-No-one knows why H2 is so beneficial, especially considering that we create ten to fifteen liters per day from breaking down fiber in the gut.
+No-one knows why H2 is so beneficial, especially considering that we create ten to fifteen litres per day from breaking down fibre in the gut.
 But..
 400+ studies can’t be wrong, can they?